-Campers with externalized central lines (Broviac, Hickmann) are not allowed to swim unless they have written permission by their doctor/nurse practitioner.
-Campers with ports may swim, if the port has not been accessed within previous 24 hours.
-Those with Broviacs may ride pontoons, and must be accompanied by a volunteer on paddleboats; they may not use other watercraft.
-Campers who have had surgery within previous seven days will follow the same waterfront policy as for those with externalized catheters.
+Campers with externalized central lines (Broviac, Hickmann) are not allowed to swim unless they have written permission from their doctor/nurse practitioner.
+Campers with ports may swim if the port has not been accessed within the previous 24 hours.
+Those with Broviac's may ride pontoons and must be accompanied by a volunteer on paddleboats; they may not use another watercraft.
+Campers who have had surgery within the seven previous days will follow the same waterfront policy as those with externalized catheters.